haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-dev/step03.md

 Local machine: `http://localhost:3000/echo/a-value`{{open}}

 You will figure out, that any change will be immediately applied.
 Appsody monitors the filesystem and restarts the server to apply the changes.
 The docker container remains the same and this increase the time to apply new changes.
+Verify this observation in the log output.